 Business SMS messaging is the only communications tool that gives a business 90% certainty that their message was read.
 Even when the text isn’t read in the app, a person will 100% skim through it in the phone’s preview mode.
 No other tool gives a business the same odds of being heard.

 What does this mean for your business?
 Primarily, that you have right here and now a great and underappreciated tool to build relationships with clients.
 Just remember that like every relationship, this one has got to be polite and consensual to provide maximum benefit and least stress to both parties.
+Which means that business texting etiquette should be your priority when interacting with clients via text messages.

 Grow your business with MightyCall.